cthiebaud/truth/HOWTO-template.md

 # Aletheia

-The objective of the game is to unconceal the 'truth' - inside a 'truth table'.
+The objective of the game is to unconceal the 'truth' within a 'truth table'.

 The header of each square box provides a clue that can be decoded into bricks filling none, some or all of the 4 cells within the box.